 But last week such a reversal of fortunes did happen–and it happened in the Third District Court of Appeal.
-The factual circumstances underlying the case seem to arise with some regularity in Miami’s Criminal County Courts, so this decision is one worth reading.
+The factual circumstances underlying the case seem to arise with some regularity in Florida’s Criminal County Courts, so this decision is one worth reading.
 The legal ruling has implications much larger than Resisting Without Violence cases, as it addresses officers who are familiar with our clients from prior “interactions” and whether their knowledge can become “stale” so as to render some seizures invalid.
 (This directly applies in almost all No Valid Driver’s License and Driving While License Suspended cases, too!).

 In W.B. v.
 State, No. 3D15-772, a police officer, very familiar with the juvenile defendant, noticed him operating a motorized scooter at night without wearing protective eyewear (and believed W.B. to be younger than 16 and having a suspended driver’s license).
 When the officer tried to conduct a traffic stop, W.B. jumped off the scooter and fled on foot–eventually being apprehended at a nearby intersection.